Shaashwat05/baby_monitoring/README.md

 ## Challanges

-During the implementation of our idea we faced issues tackling technology and computaion bounds.
-The integration of our code also resulted in some errors in the way:
+During the implementation of our idea we faced issues tackling, technology and computation bounds.
+The integration of our code also resulted in some dependency issues along the way.
 * Reducing the time complexity of Pose Estimation and inference.
-* Sending continuious data from Raspberry Pi to parent device.
+* Sending continuous data from Raspberry Pi to client device.
 * We tried to implement audio monitoring as well.
-We faced challenges regarding syncing audio and video.
+We faced challenges involving synchronization of audio and video.
-* Implementing all algorithms in a low processing system like Raspberry Pi.
+* Implementing all algorithms in a low-end processing system - Raspberry Pi.

 ## Getting Started

-Download a python interpeter preferable a version beyond 3.0.
+Download a python interpeter preferably a version beyond 3.0.
 Install the prerequisute libraries given above preferably using the latest version of pip/pip3.
 Run flask_app.py to start the flask backend in raspberry pi.
 Open the link given in any device connected to the same WiFi device to open the website.

 ```
 $python3 support/temperature.py &